has97/first/README.md

+### Introduction
-This a model used to classify the expression of the face using transfer learning and haarcascade.This model achieves a validation accuracy of 65%.
+- This model used to classify the facial expression of a person.
+The expressions that is detected include happiness,sad,angry,surprise.